thomasraydeniscool/transfig/README.md

 - If you have cloud based software and run migrations on the server, if the clients are not updated to understand the new schema the clients will break.
 - Writing migration scripts, running them, and managing document versions is tedious.
 - By migrating data you are forcing older versions of the software to become obsolete, preventing the development of long term support software.
-- Migrations is SQL concept and not very well supported with NoSQL.
+- Migrations is a SQL concept and not designed for nor very well supported in NoSQL.

 ### Concept